Enumerating Regular Languages with Bounded Delay: Bounded-delay enumeration

-\begin{toappendix} In this section we give the proofs for our constant-delay enumeration algorithm (Theorem~\ref{thm:enum-main}).
+In this section we give the proofs for our bounded-delay enumeration algorithm (Theorem~\ref{thm:enum-main}).
 We start by presenting in more details what we called the second component of the amortized linear time algorithm, namely: \end{toappendix}

 \begin{propositionrep} For $i \geq 1$, given the stratum graph $\Gamma_i$ and starting and ending nodes $v_{s_i} \neq v_{e_i}$ of~$\Gamma_i$, we can compute in time $O(|\Gamma_i|)$ a sequence of edit scripts $\sigma_1, \ldots, \sigma_{N_i-1}$ such that, letting $s_i = u_1, \ldots, u_{N_i}$ be the successive results of applying $\sigma_1, \ldots, \sigma_{N_i-1}$ starting with~$s_i$, then $u_1, \ldots, u_{N_i}$ is a $3d$-ordering of~$\stratum_\ell(L, i)$ starting at~$s_i$ and ending at~$e_i$. \end{propositionrep}